Peter Spann | Film Maker

 So I focused my life on making a fortune so that at some stage I could stop, “retire” and focus on that.
 However, it never happened.
 And the rest is history.

 For some time, I felt a great purpose to help people with their financial dreams but, that is long gone.
+Financial Services is a soul destroying industry and despite my success I wasn’t suited to it.

 Then my Mum died.